gandhi56/gandhi56.github.io/md/cmput382/lec.md

 ### CUDA Threads
 * CUDA kernel is executed by a grid of threads
+* a **grid** is a collection of thread blocks of the same thread dimensionality which all execute the same kernel, threads are oganized in blocks
   * all threads in a grid run the same kernel code (Single Program Multiple Data)
   * each thread has indices that it uses to compute memory addresses and make control decisions
   * `i = blockIdx.x * blockDim.x + threadIdx.x`
+  * threads of a block can be identified using 1D, 2D, or 3D
+  * blocks may be indexed in 1D, 2D, or 3D.
 * divide the grid into multiple blocks
-  * threads within a block cooperate via shared memory, atomic operations and barrier synchronization
+  * threads within a block cooperate via
+    * shared memory,
+    * atomic operations
+    * barrier synchronization
       * a barrier for a group of threads in the source code means any thread must stop at this point and cannot proceed until all other threads reach this barrier.
   * threads in different blocks do not interact
-* a grid is a collection of thread blocks of the same thread dimensionality which all execute the same kernel, threads are oganized in blocks
-* a block is executed by a multiprocessing unit
-* threads of a block can be identified using 1D, 2D, or 3D
-* blocks may be indexed in 1D, 2D, or 3D.
-* threads in a block can communicate via shared memory
 * kernel is launched by the following code:
   * `myker <<< numBlocks, threadsPerBlock >>>( /* params */ );`
-* (SM) Streaming multiprocessors
+* a block is executed by a multiprocessing unit called **Streaming multiprocessor**
   * each block can execute in any order relative to other blocks
   * threads are assigned to SMs in block granularity
-    * up to 8 blocks to each SM as resource allows
+    * up to 8 blocks to each SM, as resource allows
   * threads run concurrently
     * SM maintains thread/block IDs
     * SM manages/schedules thread execution
 * Kernel / Block / Warp
-  * each block is executed as 32-thread warps
+  * each block is executed as 32-thread **warps**
+  * *warps* are scheduling units in SM
   * an implementation decision, not part of the CUDA programming model
-  * *warps* are scheduling units in SM
   * if 3 blocks are assigned to an SM and each block has 256 threads, how many warps are there in an SM?
     * each block is divided into 256 / 32 = 8 warps.
 Hence, 3 blocks have $$ 8 \times 3 = 24 $$ warps.
   * all threads must be executed before there is space to schedule another thread block